artmetla/DejaView/docs/design-docs/api-and-abi.md

 ## Static linking vs shared library

-The Perfetto C++ Client Library is only available in the form of a static library and a single-source amalgamated SDK (which is effectively a static library).
+The DejaView C++ Client Library is only available in the form of a static library and a single-source amalgamated SDK (which is effectively a static library).
 The library implements the Tracing Protocol ABI so, once statically linked, depends only on the socket and shared memory protocol ABI, which are